Eradicating bovine TB in NZ

 The habitat is scattered except for the shrubland and bush on the foothills of the Tararua, Remutaka and Aorangi Ranges.
 Land use is predominantly agricultural, with some horticulture near Greytown, and viticulture around Martinborough.

-Farms within the Central Wairarapa TMA are mainly sheep and beef farms.
+Farms in the Central Wairarapa TMA are mainly sheep and beef farms.
 There are dairy herds in the high productive areas, close to Lake Wairarapa, and under the ranges and lifestyle farms clustering closer to the towns.

 History of TB and pest control in Central Wairarapa

-The Central Wairarapa TMA has a long history of TB infection in cattle and deer herds, and wildlife.
+The Central Wairarapa TMA has a long history of TB infection in cattle and deer herds, and local wildlife.
 The number of infected herds was high in the 1990s and early 2000s.

 • minimise the risk of the disease spreading through wild animal populations into farmed cattle and deer